riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 _There are other dimensions for icons in notifications and the Settings app, but we don't need those in the workshop.
 You can find them in the [HIG: App Icon Sizes](https://developer.apple.com/design/human-interface-guidelines/ios/icons-and-images/app-icon/#app-icon-sizes)._

-The actual file sizes are without the brackets, and the screen resolution sizes are within the brackets, with the scaling factor based on the screen resolution denoted with the **@** sign; higher resolution displays have a greater scaling factor.
+The actual file pixel sizes are without the brackets, and the screen resolution sizes are within the brackets, with the scaling factor (based on the screen resolution) denoted with the **@** sign; higher resolution displays have a greater scaling factor.

 _For more information read [HIG: Image Size and Resolution](https://developer.apple.com/design/human-interface-guidelines/ios/icons-and-images/image-size-and-resolution/)._